Discovery Science (Indian TV channel): History

 The channel was launched on 25 January 2010.

 Discovery Science introduced its 2011 global logo in India in July 2013.

 Discovery Science India did not rebrand to match the other international channels in 2016.

-After sometime, recently, Discovery Science India has finally changed to the current 2017 logo.

 Programming

 Science Channel broadcasts a number of science-related television series originally produced by or aired on Discovery Channel, such as Beyond Tomorrow, among others.
 Discovery Communications has also produced a few programs specifically for Science, such as MegaScience and What The Ancients Knew.
 Programs from other Discovery Networks channels, PBS and the BBC are either regularly or occasionally aired on the network.
 Television series produced in the 1990s, such as Discover Magazine and Understanding, are carried on the network's weekday schedule.
 Science also broadcasts programs such as Moments of Impact and An Idiot Abroad.
 The channel has experienced some drifting from its intended format throughout its existence, increasingly adding reruns on several science fiction series such as Firefly and Fringe to its schedule in recent years.